History of Poland during the Jagiellonian dynasty: The Jagiellons and the Habsburgs, Ottoman Empire expansion

-In 1515, during a congress in Vienna, a dynastic succession arrangement was agreed to between Maximilian I, Holy Roman Emperor and the Jagiellon brothers, Vladislas II of Bohemia and Hungary and Sigismund I of Poland and Lithuania.
-It was supposed to end the Emperor's support for Poland's enemies, the Teutonic and Russian states, but after the election of Charles V, Maximilian's successor in 1519, the relations with Sigismund had worsened.
+In 1515, during a congress in Vienna, a dynastic succession arrangement was agreed to between Maximilian I, Holy Roman Emperor and the Jagiellon brothers, Vladislas II of Bohemia and Hungary and Sigismund I the Old of Poland and Lithuania.
+It was supposed to end the Emperor's support for Poland's enemies, the Teutonic and Russian states, but after the election of Charles V, Maximilian's successor in 1519, the relations with Sigismund I the Old had worsened.

 The Jagiellon rivalry with the House of Habsburg in central Europe was ultimately resolved to the Habsburgs' advantage.
 The decisive factor that damaged or weakened the monarchies of the last Jagiellons was the Ottoman Empire's Turkish expansion.
 Hungary's vulnerability greatly increased after Suleiman the Magnificent took the Belgrade fortress in 1521.
 To prevent Poland from extending military aid to Hungary, Suleiman had a Tatar-Turkish force raid southeastern Poland–Lithuania in 1524.
-The Hungarian army was defeated in 1526 at the Battle of Mohács, where the young Louis II Jagiellon, son of Vladislas II, was killed.
+The Hungarian army was defeated in 1526 at the Battle of Mohács, where the young Louis II of Hungary, son of Vladislas II, was killed.
 Subsequently, after a period of internal strife and external intervention, Hungary was partitioned between the Habsburgs and the Ottomans.

-The 1526 death of Janusz III of Masovia, the last of the Masovian Piast dukes line (a remnant of the fragmentation period divisions), enabled Sigismund I to finalize the incorporation of Masovia into the Polish Crown in 1529.
+The 1526 death of Janusz III of Masovia, the last of the Masovian Piast dukes line (a remnant of the fragmentation period divisions), enabled Sigismund I to finalise the incorporation of Masovia into the Polish Crown in 1529.

-From the early 16th century the Pokuttya border region was contested by Poland and Moldavia (see Battle of Obertyn).
+From the early 16th century, the Pokuttya border region was contested by Poland and Moldavia (see Battle of Obertyn).
 A peace with Moldavia took effect in 1538 and Pokuttya remained Polish.
 An "eternal peace" with the Ottoman Empire was negotiated by Poland in 1533 to secure frontier areas.
 Moldavia had fallen under Turkish domination, but Polish-Lithuanian magnates remained actively involved there.
 Sigismund II Augustus even claimed "jurisdiction" and in 1569 accepted a formal, short-lived suzerainty over Moldavia.